SomeAspy/ChromeBookEnroller/docs/index.md

 # Overview

 This documentation is divided into several section for readability and maintainability.
-You can skip between them at any time using the navigation on the left.
+You can skip between them at any time using the sidebar on the left.

 ## Sections